civol/HDLRuby/README.md

 end
 ```

 Where `add` and `mult` are functions implementing the required specific operations.
-HDLRuby functions are similar to Verilog HDL ones.
+HDLRuby functions are equivalent to the Verilog HDL ones.
 In our example, an addition that saturates at 1000 could be described as follows:

 ```ruby
 function :add do |x,y|